 Damian Dydyn, Middle School History and Geography Teacher Mr. Dydyn joined Carlisle School for the 2018-2019 school year to teach middle school history and geography.
 He has a B.A. in Anthropology with a minor in History from Central Connecticut State University.
 Damian had planned to pursue teaching following his graduation but life took him on a long and winding road through multiple industries including film and television production, and sports writing.
 He covered baseball for a number of websites between 2015 and 2018.
 When the opportunity to join the Carlisle family was presented, he was thrilled to take advantage and rekindle his love of the classroom.

-Lindsay Favero, International Program Coordinator, Upper School Spanish Teacher Mrs. Favero is a National Board Certified Teacher and teaches higher-level Spanish courses.
+Lindsay Favero, AP Program Coordinator, Upper School Spanish Teacher Mrs. Favero is a National Board Certified Teacher and teaches higher-level Spanish courses.
 She holds a Master of Science in Educational Leadership from Radford University and a Bachelor of Arts from Lenoir-Rhyne University.
 She loves the well-rounded education offered by Carlisle School, where students are encouraged to excel in academics, the arts, general stage presence, and athletics.

 Beth Gammons, Middle and Upper School Director, Upper School Math Teacher Mrs. Gammons earned her B.S. in Mathematics Education in 1999 from Averett University and then earned her Masters in Curriculum and Instruction in 2007.
 She taught in Rockingham and Henry Counties for four years before beginning her career at Carlisle in 2004.
 Mrs. Gammons began as an Upper School mathematics teacher until 2012 when she became the Middle School Director.
 By being a part of Carlisle School, Mrs. Gammons has fulfilled her lifelong dream of teaching students and working with faculty to create an outstanding learning environment that is second to none.